Jad Noureddine: Loans to Al-Ahli, Perak and Akhaa

+Racing Beirut

+Following a one-year stop from football, Noureddine joined newly-promoted Lebanese Premier League side Racing Beirut.

 International career

 Noureddine has represented Lebanon internationally at youth level since age 14, and was captain of the under-23s.
 He was first called up for the senior team in September 2016 for a friendly against Afghanistan as an unused substitute.
 He made his debut on 10 November, in a friendly against Palestine.